Gender Inclusive Communication, Take a Global Perspective

 First, let’s establish a few facts.
 The sexes are different.
 Our sex is biological and clearly distinguishable at the time of birth (odds of ambiguous genitalia are 1 in 4500).
 Beyond the obvious, there are undeniable variances in the way our minds and bodies work.
 Women are more likely to experience pain.
 Women’s brains are smaller, but more densely packed.
 Men metabolize drugs more quickly.

 The way we choose to present ourselves, often referred to as gender identity, does vary.
-These identities are shaped by our parents, our culture, biology and other factors.
+These identities are shaped by our parents, our culture, biology, and other factors.
 The Inquiries Journal defines these terms thusly:

 “Gender and Identity: Gender is a learned social construct that will differ according to one’s individual cultural surroundings.
 Identity is how an individual qualifies their experience within that culture and feels a part of it.”